YOUR FAMILY DENTIST SERVING ANCHORAGE, ALASKA I 2665 E. TUDOR RD, SUITE 300 ANCHORAGE, AK 99507

 While bridges work extraordinarily well in some situations, however, there is an important caveat — dental bridges replace teeth at the cost of the health of the adjacent teeth.
 This is because the bridges have to be anchored somehow, and this typically means that the teeth next to the gap need to be shaved down and modified to accommodate the attachment.

-Once you decide that a dental bridge is the right option for you, the real work begins.
+Once you decide that a dental bridge is a right option for you, the real work begins.
 Your dentist typically begins by preparing the abutment teeth (described above) that form the boundaries of the dental bridge.
 The teeth that support the bridge must be carefully modified and “re-contoured” so that a dental crown can be fitted over them seamlessly in the future.
 This part of the procedure can sound scary but is quite safe.

 After the teeth are prepared, a temporary bridge is typically attached to protect the area while your dentist begins to model and fashion the actual dental bridge.
 Because dental bridges are usually permanent, long-term attachments, accuracy, and precision are especially crucial.
 Your dentist will do everything he or she can to make the bridge resemble your own teeth as much as possible to minimize future complications.